-The following policies apply to all JD students in the full-time and part-time (evening or PLEAS/part-time day) programs.
-As used in this policy, an "evaluation period" refers to a semester in the day, evening, part-time, or PLEAS programs.
+The following policies apply to all J.D. students in the full-time and part-time (evening or PLEAS/part-time day) residential or online J.D. programs.
+As used in this policy, an "evaluation period" refers to the fall and spring semesters.
 Students in the SCALE program should refer to the SCALE Program Policies for specific policies governing academic disqualification and academic probation.